The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-8/lesson-4-context/notes.md

 ```

 - `useContext` is imported from `react` alongside `useState`
-- The `Context` itself is also imported.
+- The `InstagramContext` itself is also imported.
 This will be needed when we invoke `useContext`
 - `useContext` is invoked at the top of the `LikesButton` component.
-It takes in a `Context` object and returns the `value` prop of the associated `Context.Provider`.
+It takes in a `Context` object and returns the `value` prop of the associated `InstagramContext.Provider`.

 > We can take this even further and use the Context for every value in the application.
 However, there is a delicate balance between storing TOO much in context and keeping the state close to the components that need it.